AHORAFLX/help-flexygo/docs/Information/PageHierarchy.en.md

 # Page Hierarchy

-**flexygo** works with a single page document (SPA).
+**Flexygo** works with a single page document (SPA).
 Each page can have different layouts with different areas to place the different modules on.

 ## Layouts